These light and delicious almond and coconut breakfast pancakes are grain and gluten free and a great addition to a low carb / keto eating plan.

 I confess… I love pancakes for breakfast with berries and mascarpone cream; with veal bacon, smashed avocado and eggs or with labneh, black seed and honey.
 Being gluten sensitive has made it necessary for me to find an alternative to using wheat flours to prevent being all achy for days afterward.

 One day I saw these delicious almond vanilla pancakes on the Instagram feed of Meeta K. Wolff, with whom I did a photography and styling workshop in Dubai in September 2015.

 I made my own version of the almond pancakes and it was delicious.
 However, I decided to be a bit more adventurous and substitute some coconut flour for some of the almond flour.

 The result were lovely light pancakes with a tender texture.
 The nut flours make these Almond and coconut breakfast pancakes a light but filling alternative for those who are unable to unwilling to eat grain flours.

 If you would prefer something with wheat flour, then why not check out my Banana pancakes with mixed berries.

-For more breakfast options please click on any of the thumbnail photos below.
+For more breakfast options please click on the links below.

 Almond and coconut breakfast pancakes